Cyecize/Java-Web-Server/README.md

 	* jTwig (org.jtwig) used as a templating engine in SummerMVC.

+[Magic-IoC-Container](https://github.com/Cyecize/Magic-IoC-Container) - Independent Depenency Container library that is used by javache since version 1.3.
+I have the code in my profile and a video on my YouTube channel demonstrating how to build one.

 How to run the app?
 ------------------
-Javache Web Server has 3 directories where you can add extension/configurations.

-Config folder contains configurations for the server like the request handlers and their priorities.

-Lib folder is where you can put any libraries that you might use in your application like hibernate.
-You also need to put broccolina, toyote, soletApi and httpApi there.

-Webapps folder is where you put your applications.
-ROOT.jar is the main app.
-Any other app will be accessed by its name.
-For example shop.jar will be accessible on localhost:8000/shop/.
+First, extract the files from the file in Examples/00JavacheLatest.zip.
+By default you need to put your app in the 'webapps' directory.

 Your app has to be .jar and has to be structured like so:
 * classes - put the compiled output there (classes, resources)
 * lib - you can put the .jar libraries here or put them instead in javache's lib folder.

-To better understand, you can extract some of the provided example applications or read the documentation inside Documentation folder.
+To better understand, you can extract some of the provided example applications and/or read the documentation inside Documentation folder.

 In the exams folder you can find a working javache demo with everything set up.
 You just need to run a command.